 The academic setting demands more of us in terms of critical thinking than everyday life.
 It demands that we evaluate information and analyze a myriad of issues.
 It is the environment where our critical thinking skills can be the difference between success and failure.
 In this environment we must consider information in an analytical, critical manner.
 We must ask questions-What is the source of this information?
 Is this source an expert one and what makes it so?
 Are there multiple perspectives to consider on an issue?
 Do multiple sources agree or disagree on an issue?
-Does quality research substantiate information or opinion?
-Do I have any personal biases that may affect my consideration of this information?
+Does quality research substantiate information?
 It is only through purposeful, frequent, intentional questioning such as this that we can sharpen our critical thinking skills and improve as students, learners, and researchers.
 Developing my critical thinking skills over a twenty year period as a student in higher education enabled me to complete a quantitative dissertation, including analyzing research and completing statistical analysis, and earning my Ph.D. in 2014.